Monik00/Solving_killer_sudoku_in_SWI-Prolog/explanation_code.md

 ##### blocks(L4,L5,L6),
 ##### blocks(L7,L8,L9),

-This is a new function called **blocks**.
+This is a new function called **blocks**, which is used three times with 3 different inputs.
 This function will be explained in the following lines:

 ##### blocks([], [], []).
-This line just defined the empty solution for blocks.
+This line defines the empty solution for blocks.
-Mathematical Induction??

 ##### blocks([E1,E2,E3|Tail1],
 ##### 	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;   [E4,E5,E6|Tail2],
 ##### 	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;   [E7,E8,E9|Tail3]):-
 ##### 	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;   all_distinct([E1,E2,E3,E4,E5,E6,E7,E8,E9]),
 ##### 	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;   blocks(Tail1, Tail2, Tail3).

-The first line means that we take the first three elements of our first input (e.g. L1).
-The rest of L1 is in Tail1.
+The first line of the code separates the first three elements of the first list (e.g. L1) from the rest of the list.
+The rest is saved in Tail1.
 In the second line the same happens for the second input (e.g. L2) and in the third line for the third input (e.g. L3).
-So our first block would be the first three elements of the first three rows.
-With "all_distinct" we define that all these elements won't have the same number.
-The last line "blocks(Tail1, Tail2, Tail3)." means that we will repeat this clause with every tail.
-So in the second round E1 would be the forth element of L1 and so on.
+So the first block is build out of the first three elements of the first three rows.
+With **"all_distinct"** we define that all these elements have to have distinct numbers.
+The last line **"blocks(Tail1, Tail2, Tail3)."** means that we will repeat this clause with the tails.
+So in the second pass E1 would be the forth element of L1, E2 the fifth element of L1, E4 would be the forth element of L2 and so on.
+This loop is running until there are no values left in the tails.

-In total we have to call the blocks-function three times (first time: L1,L2,L3; second time: L4,L5,L6; third time: L7,L8,L9) so that we get our 9 blocks.
+In total the **blocks**-function have to be used three times (first time: L1,L2,L3; second time: L4,L5,L6; third time: L7,L8,L9) so that all of the nine blocks are defined.

-With this code we can solve every normal Sudoku.
+At this point all rules for solving a regular sudoku are defined and with this code every regular sudoku can be solved.

-The following code is the specifation for solving killer sudokus.
+The following code is used for defining the special rules for killer sudoku, so the program can solve all killer sudokus as well.

 __L1 = [E11, E12, E13, E14, E15, E16, E17, E18, E19], <br />
 L2 = [E21, E22, E23, E24, E25, E26, E27, E28, E29], <br />